 If the hardest part of meal planning is trudging to and through the grocery store, nix it.
-Many grocery stores, including ShopRite, offer online or curbside pick up shopping options.
+Most grocery stores offer online or curbside pick-up shopping options.
 Surviving the grocery store with children or on a busy Sunday afternoon might be the pits.
 If it’s a barrier to family dinners because you just despise the drudgery of grocery shopping, ditch it.

 This might not seem like an obvious way to help.
 Isn’t cooking with kids a royal mess?
 Young children in particular tend to make cooking a slower and messier process, often requiring a significant amount of patience.

 Younger children can help, however, when you’re preparing food in advance on the weekends.
-They can stir something to stay engaged while you do the bulk of the work.
+Let them stir something to stay engaged while you do the bulk of the work.
 Older children can contribute in a more meaningful way, particularly if they have been exposed to cooking at a younger age.

 Don’t let the kids off the hook.
 Not only will they provide an extra set of hands, but they’ll also learn some great life skills and better appreciate what ends up on the table each night.
 You better believe my kids can mix avocados and Frontera guacamole mix!